 1. The module can be set to FIPS mode only through the CLI.
+The module must be zeroized when toggling between FIPS and non-FIPS mode of operation.
+It is suggested that the module's configuration be saved prior to switching modes.
 To set the module to FIPS mode, execute the set FIPS-mode enable command through the CLI.